gaeqs/JAMS-wiki/docs/architecture/events.md

 }
 ```

-This method, after it is registered in a [manager](managers), will be invoked when a new languaged is added to the
+This method, after it is registered in a [manager](managers), will be invoked when a new language is added to the
 manager.

 :::tip Generic